 Grounded in Quaker faith and practice, QVS volunteers will engage in regular worship both within the QVS community and with local Friends meetings and/or churches.
 Through these relationships, QVS interns will give and receive ongoing spiritual support and nurture.
 They will be exposed to and participate in a variety of Friends worship, business and discernment practices as well as learning more about Quaker history and theology.
 They will be encouraged to share deeply with one another about their diverse understandings of Jesus in the Quaker movement and in their own faith journeys.
 QVS interns will also have the opportunity to network with and be supported by a wider community of Friends and Friends institutions during their year of service.

-QVS will partner with agencies and organizations that offer direct support to marginalized individuals and communities, and that strive to transform unjust systems.
-Volunteers will be placed by QVS after a process of mutual discernment with the volunteer and the cooperating partners as to the gifts and interests of the volunteers and the needs of the community and organization.
-QVS seeks to facilitate work through service that will lead volunteers to deeper understanding of underlying structural oppression through meaningful work involving learning & growth.
-QVS volunteers will have direct experience of answering that of God in others through real relationships with real people.
+QVS partners with agencies and organizations that offer direct support to marginalized individuals and communities, and that strive to transform unjust systems.
+Fellows will be placed by QVS after a process of mutual discernment with the Fellow and the cooperating partners as to the gifts and interests of the Fellows and the needs of the community and organization, and interview process.
+QVS seeks to facilitate work through service that will lead Fellows to deeper understanding of underlying structural oppression through meaningful work involving learning & growth.
+QVS Fellows will have direct experience of answering that of God in others through real relationships with real people.

-Through simple, communal living, volunteers learn to care for self and others.
-In addition to their service placements, QVS volunteers will share living space, meals, care for the home, and all aspects of day to day life.
+Through simple, communal living, Fellows learn to care for self and others.
+In addition to their service placements, QVS Fellows will share living space, meals, care for the home, and all aspects of day to day life.
 They will construct a "community covenant" – an agreement guiding interactions in the house, using Friends worshipful discernment practices.
 Connections to the local Friends meeting or church and to the wider QVS Network offer support to this process in a variety of ways.
-The lessons learns through participation in intentional community will stay with volunteers for the rest of their lives.
+Through participation in intentional community and programming, QVS supplies and supports Fellows with tools and practices they will use the rest of their lives.